mickeypearce/oradew-vscode/README.md

 - `Compile All Source to DB`
 - `Run tests`
 - `Populate Package Input` (_Shift+F9_) with changed files from Git history using latest tagged commit as a starting point.
-- `Generate` PL/SQL with a code generator.
+- `Generate` PL/SQL code with a code generator.

+_All commands execute to `DEV` environment by default (except for Install commands).
+Environment specific commands start with prefix: `TEST:` or `UAT:`._

 ## Configuration

 Workspace supports a base configuration file (`oradewrc.json`) and an additional configuration file for each environment (`oradewrc.test.json`, `oradewrc.uat.json`).
-The base configuration contains settings that are usually common across all environments but can be extended (overloaded) optionally by environment specific configurations for environment specific commands.
+The base configuration contains settings that are usually common across all environments but can be extended (overloaded) optionally by environment specific configurations for environment-specific commands.

 Configuraton files are not required.
 Default values will be assumed in case they are not present.
 The following settings are available (`oradewrc*.json`):